The 17 Best Gambling Books Money Can Buy in 2019

 By Ian Andersen

-This is the long overdue sequel to Ian Andersen’s first book “Turning the Tables on Las Vegas.”
-Andersen seemed to have gone out of the radar after his first critically acclaimed gambling book.
+This is the long overdue sequel to Ian Andersen’s first editorial success "Turning the Tables on Las Vegas", and it came out right when the author seemed to have gone out of the radar.

 By Bill Kearney